NxPKG/semantic-release-conventional-config/README.md

 ## 🤝 Contributing

-We encourage you to contribute to Open Sauced!
+We encourage you to contribute to KhulnaSoft OpenSource!
 Please check out the [Contributing guide](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) for guidelines about how to proceed.

 If you decide to fix a bug, make sure to use the conventional commit available at: